typemiguel/WalnutiQ/README.md

 Please visit www.walnutiq.com for more information :)

-Here you will find classes that allow you to build a brain model (currently the second version called MARK II), train it on data, view it's activity as text and visual output, and test it's ability to recognize objects.
+Here you will find classes that allow you to build a brain model (currently the 1st version called MARK I), train it on data, view it's activity as text and visual output, and test it's ability to recognize objects.
 All of the code here supports modeling of the human brain at a high level of abstraction while still allowing user access to individual neurons.
 Follow the following steps